 Importance of Hamstring Muscles

-The structure comprises the biceps femoris, the semimembranosus and the semitendinosus.
+The structure comprises the biceps femoris, the semimembranosus, and the semitendinosus.
 They are responsible for body propulsion- walking, running, kicking and jumping.
 Besides, they assist the thighs in the sitting down movements.

-Risk Factors of Hamstring Tendinopathy
+Risk Factors for Hamstring Tendinopathy

 - Poor stretching exercises